-Finally, I found this block at Amazon that combines the larger 4-inch square size with a rubber base.
+Finally, I found this block at Amazon which has a 3-inch square steel block and a 4-inch square rubber base.
 Having never tried this block personally, I can’t vouch for how quiet it will be.
 I think it’s safe to say, though, that any rubber-based bench block will be significantly quieter than a plain metal block sitting directly on your work surface.

-You’ll find links to multiple options for each of these tools in the detailed descriptions above.
+You’ll also find links to multiple options for each of these tools in the detailed descriptions above.